quotidian-ennui/quotidian-ennui.github.io/_posts/2025-05-15-ip-history.markdown

 excerpt_separator: <!-- more -->
 ---

 I've been with BT Broadband since pretty much its inception; it hasn't been awful, and I've never been a fan of the race to the bottom.
 I remember the old Alcatel frog modem and all the joys that entailed; one of the things that I've never bothered with is having a fixed IP Address; didn't really see the point what with VPNs and all that.
-However, recently, for work purposes they wanted to have a whitelist of IP Addresses that could access no-functional testing services.
+However, recently, for work purposes they wanted to have a whitelist of IP Addresses that could access non-functional testing services.

 <!-- more -->